 Additionally, Emmanuel offers learning communities, which further student engagement beyond the classroom.
 The College offers a science living-learning community, a residence hall-based program for first-year students, as well as a cohort-model approach to first-year student learning for psychology.
 Both offer students the chance to enhance their academic and social experience through additional academic-related experiences, such as attending faculty presentations on their latest scholarly work, receiving career preparation and counseling, and immersing themselves fully in the disciplines while surrounding themselves with peers who possess the same interests.

-Traditions play a major role in the life of Emmanuel men and women.
+Traditions play a major role in the life of Emmanuel College men and women.
 Many of these traditions can be traced back to the very first years of the college's founding.
-Each year, an Emmanuel student experiences a new tradition, marking yet another milestone in his or her career as a student.
-These traditions are:
+Each year, an Emmanuel student experiences a new class tradition, marking yet another milestone in his or her career as a student.

 Dating back to the first graduating class, the class of 1923, the Cap and Gown Ceremony has historically marked the beginning of the senior year.
 The Ceremony provides an opportunity for seniors to don their caps and gowns and recognizes their status as seniors at Emmanuel.

 The Junior Ring Ceremony is an important tradition for juniors at Emmanuel as they celebrate their status as upper-class students.
 Juniors participating in the ceremony select an alumnus or current senior to present them with their ring and/or tassel to support them in their continued success at Emmanuel.

 Every spring, sophomores mark their selection of a major field of study with a pinning ceremony.
 Faculty present students in their department with a traditional Emmanuel pin.
 Students must officially declare their major to participate.

 All new students are welcomed into the Emmanuel community with an official greeting from the President, the presentation of a class banner and an official class photograph, beginning a week of exciting activities.